firebase/firebase-ios-sdk/FirebaseDynamicLinks/README.md

 # Firebase Dynamic Links SDK for iOS

 > [!IMPORTANT]
-> Firebase Dynamic Links is **DEPRECATED** and the service will be turned down August 25, 2025
+> Firebase Dynamic Links is **deprecated** and should not be used in new projects.
+The service will shut down on August 25, 2025.

 Firebase Dynamic Links are universal deep links that persist across app installs.
 For more info, see the [Firebase website](https://firebase.google.com/products/dynamic-links).